Tyngsborough Bridge: History

 The Tyngsborough Bridge was constructed in 1931 to replace the wooden Whipple truss bridge.
 The new bridge was sited alongside but not parallel to the older, starting close to the old structure on the eastern side of the river but reaching the western side well away of the old bridge.
 The Tyngsboro Bridge shares its open, braced rib design with the Boston University Bridge.

 Starting in 1975 the bridge was rebuilt, but the cost of the construction generated controversy.

-The Tyngsborough Bridge, as seen from alongside the Merrimack River.

 In November 2005, the bridge was closed again for repairs following reports of structural deficiency.
 The temporary Mabey Panel Bridge was constructed alongside of the main bridge and repairs on the main bridge began in 2009.
 The repair operation was contracted out to S & R Corp. for $16.4 million, but eventually cost $19 million by the completion of the project.
 This was partially due to delays with steel girders failing stress tests, which required re-engineering, and the discovery that the original bridge had been constructed with lead paint which required S & R Corp. to take measures to ensure that the paint chips did not fall into the river below.
 The repairs took three years to complete with the bridge reopening in 2012.